Background to the Procurement Board

 The Board is chaired by the Finance Minister and membership comprises the Permanent Secretaries of the Northern Ireland departments.
 This ensures that there is compliance with agreed policies and procedures in all departments, their agencies, NDPBs and public corporations.

-Other members of the Board include seven external advisers, and the Chief Executive of Central Procurement Directorate (CPD).
+Other members of the Board include seven external advisers, and the Chief Executive of Construction & Procurement Delivery (CPD).

 A representative from the Strategic Investment Board Ltd attends as an observer.